New York State Has Passed A Law That Has Criminalized The Use Of Ticket Buying Bots To Resell Tickets At Hiked Prices.

-New York State Legislature Passes New Law to Criminalize Ticket Bots
+New York State Legislature Passes New Law To Criminalize Broadway Ticket Bots